awslabs/mountpoint-s3-csi-driver/docs/CACHING.md

       cacheEmptyDirMedium: Memory # optional
 ```

 Both `cacheEmptyDirSizeLimit` and `cacheEmptyDirMedium` are optional, but we highly recommend you specify a size limit on your cache, as it might otherwise use all your node's storage depending on the cluster's configuration.
-If `cacheEmptyDirMedium` is not specified, the default storage medium will be used.
+If `cacheEmptyDirMedium` is not specified, the emptyDir volume is stored on whatever medium that backs the node such as disk, SSD, or network storage, depending on your environment.

+If `cacheEmptyDirSizeLimit` is specified and `cacheEmptyDirMedium` is not, the CSI Driver will automatically enforce that limit in Mountpoint to prevent the Mountpoint Pod from being evicted by Kubernetes for exceeding the `emptyDir` limit.
+You can override this by setting `--max-cache-size` in `mountOptions`, but it must not exceed `cacheEmptyDirSizeLimit`.

 The `emptyDir` will be unique to each Mountpoint Pod and won't be shared between other Mountpoint instances.